wp-plugins/cloudwok-file-upload/readme.txt

 Thereby, you gain the ability to more easily correlate files that are uploaded to your Dropbox, Google Drive, etc. with the name and/or e-mail of the person who uploaded these files.

 By default, a small "powered by" text-link to www.cloudwok.com is disabled.
 If you like our plug-in, we would appreciate it if you would enable the link via `[cloudwok wok_id="YOUR_WOK_ID" show_powered_by_link="True"]`.
+Send me a link to your WordPress site with enabled "powered by" link, and I'd be happy to send you a small coupon code gift back: markus@cloudwok.com.
+Thanks!

 == Frequently Asked Questions ==